Help us improve your experience.

 • Anchor fiber-optic cables to prevent stress on the connectors.
 When attaching a fiber-optic cable to a transceiver, be sure to secure the fiber-optic cable so that it does not support its own weight as it hangs to the floor.
 Never let a fiber-optic cable hang free from the connector.

 • Frequent plugging and unplugging of fiber-optic cables in and out of optical instruments can damage the instruments, which are expensive to repair.
 To prevent damage from overuse, attach a short fiber extension to the optical equipment.
-The short fiber extension absorbs wear and tear due to frequent plugging and unplugging, which is easier and less expensive to replace than the instruments.
+The short fiber extension absorbs wear and tear due to frequent plugging and unplugging.
+Replacing the short fiber extension is easier and cost efficient compared with replacing the instruments.

 • Keep fiber-optic cable connections clean.
 Microdeposits of oil and dust in the canal of the transceiver or cable connector can cause loss of light, reduction in signal power, and possibly intermittent problems with the optical connection.